Skip to main content

 For dinner, visit the historic Garrick’s Head Pub in Bastion Square.
 A locals’ favourite watering hole, the Garrick’s Head has 50 craft brews on tap and a great menu of elevated pub classics.
 Opt to sit up front by the big windows where you can watch the world go by, or tuck into the back area, a cozy nook that was actually the original pub before expansion and renovations a few years ago.

 Local tip: Use the restroom… only if you dare!
 Bastion Square was used for public hangings in the 1800’s, and the condemned were treated to one final meal at the Garrick’s Head Pub.
 Although it’s been a long time since the last reported paranormal activity, the basement washrooms are said to be haunted by the spirits of those hanged in the square.
+If you meet friends downstairs, don't be surprised if they ghost you!

 Photo credit: Christian Tisdale Photography